mathi123/neurotic-web/README.md

 | DATABASE_URL_UNPOOLED | Direct database url, without connection pooling. |
 | AUTH_SECRET           | Used by AuthJS                                   |

+# Frontend

+## Tailwind

+Tailwind was installed using the [manual instructions](https://tailwindcss.com/docs/installation/using-postcss) with postcss.
+You can use the [Tailwind CSS IntelliSense](https://open-vsx.org/extension/bradlc/vscode-tailwindcss) plugin for VSCode.

 ## Package Log

 This log explains why packages were installed.